Vigor Boucquet

 Vigor Boucquet or Victor Boucquet (Veurne, 1619 – Veurne, 1677) was a Flemish painter known for his portraits and paintings of biblical subjects.
-He was mainly active in his native Veurne and its surroundings where he was in demand for altarpieces for the local churches and monasteries.
-He worked in the typical Flemish Baroque style of his time, with a tendency towards a somber realism.
+Boucquet was mainly active in his native Veurne and its surroundings where he was in demand for altarpieces for the local churches and monasteries.
+Boucquet worked in the typical Flemish Baroque style of his time, with a tendency towards a somber realism.

 Life

-He was born at Veurne in 1619.
-He was the son of Marcus Boucquet, a little known painter who was the city painter of Veurne.
-Vigor learned t painting craft from his father.
-While it has been speculated in the past that he may have visited Italy, there is no evidence that he did and he likely resided in his hometown his whole life.
-He is believed to have familiarized himself with new international developments through prints.
+Boucquet was born at Veurne in 1619, the son of Marcus Boucquet, a little known painter who was the city painter of Veurne.
+Vigor learned the painting craft from his father.
+While it has been speculated in the past that Boucquet may have visited Italy, there is no evidence that Boucquet did and he likely resided in his hometown his whole life.
+Boucquet is believed to have familiarized himself with new international developments through prints.

-He received commissions to paint altarpieces for numerous churches and monasteries in the Westhoek region of Flanders which allowed him to make a good living.
-He was a member of the exclusive Sint-Sebastiaansgilde (Guild of Saint Sebastian) of Veurne and of the Jansenist-inspired Sodaliteit van de Gekruisigde Zaligmaker (Brotherhood of the Crucified Savior).
+Boucquet received commissions to paint altarpieces for numerous churches and monasteries in the Westhoek region of Flanders which allowed him to make a good living.
+Boucquet was a member of the exclusive Sint-Sebastiaansgilde (Guild of Saint Sebastian) of Veurne and of the Jansenist-inspired Sodaliteit van de Gekruisigde Zaligmaker (Brotherhood of the Crucified Savior).
 He married Maria van der Haeghen.

-When Spanish soldiers were quartered in Veurne to defend against the French invasions, he had the opportunity to portray some Spanish soldiers and officers.
+When Spanish soldiers were quartered in Veurne to defend against the French invasions, Boucquet had the opportunity to portray some Spanish soldiers and officers.
 One of his most famous paintings The Standard Bearer (1664, Louvre) was painted around this time, although there is no agreement among art historians on the identity of the sitter and whether he was a Spanish soldier.

-He died in his native Veurne on 11 February 1677.
-His wife survived him and died on 22 May 1701.
+Boucquet died in his native Veurne on 11 February 1677.
+His wife survived Boucquet and died on 22 May 1701.